bruceman/koa-views-handlebars/README.md

 ```

-* `optiosn.debug`: set to true will print final options passed to koa-views
+* `options.debug`: set to true will print final options passed to koa-views

 ```js
 app.use(hbs(__dirname , {